shanemcloughlin2020/Synthetic-Delphi/README.md

 ## License / distribution

 This application is provided as a local research tool.
-If you plan to distribute it, consider adding:
-- a software license file,
-- a data handling note for cohort files and API keys,
-- optional code signing if packaging as an executable.